-This means that the money required for the deposit of INR 9 cr. given to HIM Teknoforge Ltd has come from the entire profits of FY2014 and existing cash balance of Gujarat Automotive Gears Ltd. This is not a good sign.
+This means that the money required for the deposit of INR 9 cr. given to HIM Teknoforge Ltd has come from the entire profits of FY2014 and the existing cash balance of Gujarat Automotive Gears Ltd. This is not a good sign.
 Effectively, the new management (HIM Teknoforge Ltd) has taken away all the profits of FY2014 and almost all the cash balance of the company and is using it for its own purposes rather than using it for the benefit of shareholders of Gujarat Automotive Gears Ltd.

 Management might argue that they would receive interest from HIM Teknoforge Ltd on this deposit.
 However, Gujarat Automotive Gears Ltd is not in the business of acting as a lender and extending loans to others for earning interest income.
 It should either invest the money in its own operations or distribute it to all the shareholders by dividend.

-The action of advancing loan to HIM Teknoforge Ltd does not seem good from perspective of minority shareholders of the company.
+The action of advancing loan to HIM Teknoforge Ltd does not seem good from the perspective of minority shareholders of the company.

 Data on the production capacity & utilization:

-If you are not able to get this data from public sources, then you may contact the company and they should provide you this information.
+If you are not able to get this data from public sources, then you may contact the company and they should provide you with this information.

 Overall, I feel that data for the company reflects that it is growing its business at a moderate pace of 15-18% while maintaining its profitability.
 However, recently it seems to be facing certain challenges in realizing cash from its customers in time.
 An investor should keep a check on change in receivables days in future.

-The fact of being a debt free company, funding its growth through internal accruals is a good sign.
-However, the recent incidence of controlling shareholders using resources of the company for its own benefit does not sound well for minority shareholders.
+The fact of being a debt-free company, funding its growth through internal accruals is a good sign.
+However, the recent incidence of controlling shareholders using the resources of the company for its own benefit does not sound well for minority shareholders.
 I would be wary of ignoring this incidence.
 An investor should analyse it in detail and convince herself before taking any investment decision regarding the company.

 Margin of Safety in the market price of Gujarat Automotive Gears Ltd: